RickeyWard/ESPBitmap/README.md

 * Add true ESP32 support (haven't looked into what it takes, just know that it doesn't fully work.
 The base full buffer proccessing will work, but no stream support)
 * extend pure Arduino support (currently works for full image buffers only i.e. no stream support for non ESP8266)
 * Support proccessing bitmap stream as it's available without needing to store entire image before showing pixels (will be done will callbacks)
+* Create more examples that show all the different ways to use the lib

+## Notes
+* Why isn't native 16bpp decoding supported?
+Simple, few software packages allow you to save in this format directly.
+It's part of the spec, but it's rarely used and out of the 6 image editors I had installed I wasn't able to make one.
+So It would bloat the libary.
+* the 16bit version of the ESPBitmap class, `ESPBitmap16` is best for conserving ram while still supporting many colors.
+    * 1, 4, 16 bpp: converts palette colors from bgra to rbg565.
+Addressing data is unaltered.
+    * 24 bpp: converts 3 byte (4 byte alligned) raw data into rgb565 unpadded.
+* can I use this libary with an SD card or SPIFFS?
+YES! check out the `getFromStream` function. anything that inherits from an ESPCore stream that exposes the `Stream` functions to you can just be passed in.

 ### MIT License
 >Permission is hereby granted, free of charge, to any person